SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/postgres/config/collect-metrics.md

 #### Create collector config file

-Save the following collector config for monitoring postgres in a file named `postgres-collector-config.yaml`
+Save the following config for collecting postgres metrics in a file named `postgres-metrics-collection-config.yaml`

 ```yaml
 receivers: